-5.1.1a lishing Sproat Lake Jnit and Objectives Objective 1: Old Growth Management Areas Objective Maintenance or recruitment of old growth forests. mana Lake tain or recruit old growth forests in established old growth agement areas (OGMAs), as shown on the attached Sproat Landscape Unit map dated June 30, 2005, subject to ection 2 below.
-2. Permissible e Activities. a) Minor (OGMA boundary adjustme ents for operational reasons: and re oad or bridge construction, or greater in size may be the boundary adjustmen t does not affect more than 10 per ii) cent of the area of the OGMA ii) road or bridge construction is required to access resource values beyond or adjacent to the OGMA and no other practicable option for road or bridge location exists, and iii) suitable OGMA replacement forest of at least equivalent quantity is identified either (in order or priority) directly adjacent to, or in the same variant and landscape unit as the adjusted OGMA.
-In the case of ii) above, as an alternative to finding replacement area the licensee may permanently deactivate and rehabilitate a temporary road or bridge site within four years after construction. b) Other permissible activities: i) Boundary pruning of tree es to improve wind firmness. ii) infestations or diseases forested areas outside o event the spread of insect that pose a significant threat to f OGMAs.
-Salvage within OGMAs that retains as many old growth ible. iii) brushing and clearing or on, removal of danger trees, or n existing roads under active i-way for safety purposes. iv) danger trees (except hig cutblock boundaries or w road/bridge alignments t nce, tailhold anchor trees, or h value wildlife trees) along vithin the right of way on new o meet safety requirements v) Construction of rock qua rries and gravel pits under authority of forest tenure where the development will be located immediately adjacent to existing roads under tenure and will affect the OGMA by less than 0.5 ha in total.
+5.1.1a lishing Sproat Lake Unit and Objectives Objective 1: Old Growth Management Areas Objective 1.
+Maintenan nce or recruitment of old gr owth forests. mana Lake igement areas (OGMAs), a rests in established old growth as shown on the attached Sproat d June 30, 2005, subject to 2.
+Permissibi le Activities. a) Minor OGMA boundary adjustme ents for operational reasons: and re oad or bridge construction, or greater in size may be t does not affect more than 10 per ii) iii) values beyond or adjace practicable option for roassuitable OGMA replacer. ion is required to access resource ent to the OGMA and no other ad or bridge location exists, and ment forest of at least equivalent er (in order or priority) directly adjacent to, or in the sar the adjusted OGMA. ne variant and landscape unit as area the licensee may permane Iternative to finding replacement ently deactivate and rehabilitate a ithin four years after construction. b) Other permissible activities: i) Boundary pruning of tree es to improve wind firmness. ii) infestations or diseases forested areas outside o event the spread of insect that pose a significant threat to of OGMAs.
+Salvage within OGMAs that retains as many old growth ible. iii) brushing and clearing or on, removal of danger trees, or n existing roads under active f-way for safety purposes. iv) danger trees (except hig cutblock boundaries or v nce, tailhold anchor trees, or th value wildlife trees) along vithin the right of way on new to meet safety requirements v) Construction of rock qua arries and gravel pits under authority of forest tenure where the development will be located immediately adjacent to existing roads under tenure and will affect the OGMA by less than 0.5 ha in total.